Nonparametric estimation of a factorizable density using diffusion models: Main Results

-From the proof of Theorem \ref{secthm:1}, it can be observed that the class of permutation matrices $\cP_{\bfm}$ can be chosen such that it depends only on $m$ and $\beta/d$.
-Later, we select $m$ based solely on $\beta/d$, meaning that the choice of $\cP_{\bfm}$ ultimately depends only on $\beta/d$.
+The proof of Theorem~\ref{secthm:1} is provided in Appendix.
+From this proof, it can be deduced that the class of permutation matrices $\cP_{\bfm}$ can be chosen to depend only on $m$ and $\beta/d$.
+In the proof of Theorem~\ref{secthm:2}, we select $m$ based solely on $\beta/d$, implying that the choice of $\cP_{\bfm}$ ultimately depends only on $\beta/d$.